Table of Contents

 Financial System Definition

-The financial system is the set of institutions (monetary and government entities), media (financial assets).
-And markets that make it possible for the savings (idle money) of some economic agents to go to the hands of credit applicants.
+The financial system is the set of institutions (monetary and government entities) and media (financial assets).
+And markets that make it possible for some economic agents’ savings (idle money) to go to credit applicants’ hands.

-I was channelling savings and investment to ensure that they are allocated in the most efficient way possible.
-And, as a consequence, there is economic growth.
+I was channelling savings and investments to ensure that they were allocated in the most efficient way possible.
+And as a consequence, there is economic growth.

 Primary Objective of the Financial System

 - Therefore, the financial system mediates between those who have excess money and want to lend it and those who need financing.
-In other words, what the financial system generates are credited.
+In other words, what the financial system generates is credited.

 - A critical actor within the financial system is the banks, which act as intermediaries between those who have excess money and those who need it.